LEMSS2025/LEMSS-Compare/readme.md

 ###  Usage
 > 1. Update experiment_folders in main.py with the paths to the experiment folders you want to compare and the name of the experiments.
 >
-> 2. Run LEMSS Comapre using the command below:
+> 2. Run LEMSS Compare using the command below:
 > ```console
 > $ python main.py
 > ```